seanMj/StarSaver/README.md

 dream
- * WHAT_IT_DOES: searches system directory for a file that has symbols as in > "[symbol][symbol]filename.txt" or "filename[symbol][symbol].txt"
+ * WHAT_IT_DOES: searches system directory recursively for a file that has symbols as in > "[symbol][symbol]filename.txt" or "filename[symbol][symbol].txt"
-                 This data is found, copied and then the symbol is removed from the file in users requested location.
-                 Then files are Segregated through organization of file extension type.
+                 This data is found by starsaver, copied, and then the symbol is removed from the file in users requested location. files are then Segregated through organization of file extension type.